michaelaffare/michaelaffare.github.io/portfolio/tswd/project_part2_bk.md

  - Frequently compare what is with what could be; to rail in the audience on the vision/objective.
  - Involve the audience: create avenues for applause, laughter or marvel at some points (Be a Yoda guiding the audience in the experience)
  - Touch on topics that resonate with the audience
- - End on a high note (with a solid call to action, draw something out) These influenced a revision of my storyboard and story arc.
+ - End on a high note (with a strong call to action, draw something out) These influenced a revision of my storyboard and story arc.

 > <a href="https://www.ted.com/talks/david_mccandless_the_beauty_of_data_visualization?referrer=playlist-how_to_make_a_great_presentation" target="_blank">David McCandless</a>
-  - Relative numbers change the story (look at relative figures as well)
+  - Relative numbers chang the story (look at relative figures as well)
   - Bring the data alive
-  - Visualized data can change your mindset or Approach to the same information; reduces the burden of information overload.
+  - Visualised data can change your mindset or approach to the same information; reduces the burden of information overload.

 4 . <a href="https://youtu.be/Mqrhn8khGLM" target="_blank">Explained | Racial Wealth Gap | FULL EPISODE | Netflix</a>
   - Consistent visualization/theme
   - Effective use of images and highlights
-  - Employing different types of visual elements ( sketches, cartoons, pictures and charts) to keep the audience interested and drive home the point.
+  - Employing different types of visuals elements ( sketches, cartoons, pictures and charts) to keep the audience interest and drive home the point.

 #### Persona
 This story is intended for: